LuigiClemente/zammad-login/README.md

 ## Overview

-This comprehensive documentation guides you through the seamless implementation of Zammad as an authentication provider for your Next.js application.
+This documentation guides you through the implementation of Zammad as an authentication provider for our Next.js application.
 The authentication flow accommodates various scenarios, including the absence or presence of a welcome ticket and the dynamic handling of ticket states.

 ### Zammad API Links: